Nebula Genomics DNA Report for Lung Cancer

-Surgery is typically performed when the cancer is limited to the lung.
+A surgeon will typically perform surgery when the cancer is limited to the lung.
 The surgeon may also remove lymph nodes, which can carry cancer to other parts of the body, in the chest.
-Chemotherapy and radiation may be recommended in combination with surgery.
+If the cancer has spread to the lymph nodes, a doctor may recommend chemotherapy and radiation in combination with surgery.

 This treatment uses high power energy beams to kill cancer cells.
 The patient lies on a table while the beams move around their body.
 This method is often used in combination with chemotherapy.